B-210, General Policy

 TANF and SNAP

-A PCH may contact the Lone Star Help Desk any time after certification to add, remove, or change a secondary cardholder.
+A PCH may contact the Lone Star Help Desk any time after certification to add, remove, or change an SCH.

-When the Lone Star Help Desk receives a request to add or change a secondary cardholder, they mail Form SCR, Secondary Cardholder Request, to the PCH.
-The PCH must complete and sign the form, obtain the secondary cardholder's signature and return the form to the EBT vendor to authorize a secondary cardholder.
+When the Lone Star Help Desk receives a request to add or change an SCH, they mail Form SCR, Secondary Cardholder Request, to the PCH.
+The PCH must complete and sign the form, get the SCH's signature, and return the form to the EBT vendor to authorize the SCH.

-After receiving the completed form, the EBT vendor staff mails the secondary cardholder's Lone Star Card to the PCH.
-The PCH must give the card to the secondary cardholder.
-The secondary cardholder must contact the Lone Star Help Desk to register and activate the card.
+After receiving the completed Form SCR, EBT vendor staff mail the SCH's Lone Star Card to the PCH.
+The PCH must give the card to the SCH.
+The SCH must contact the Lone Star Help Desk to authenticate their identity and complete card registration.

-When a PCH requests to remove a secondary cardholder, the Lone Star Help Desk deactivates the secondary card immediately.
+When a PCH requests to remove an SCH, the Lone Star Help Desk deactivates the second card immediately.

 B—233 Issuing a Lone Star Card